Foreign Agricultural Service.

 (i) Supporting documentation from a certified public accountant or attorney, or

-(ii) Relevant documentation and other supporting financial data, such as financial statements, balance sheets, and Start Printed Page 39482reports prepared for or provided to the Internal Revenue Service or another U.S. Government agency.
+(ii) Relevant documentation and other supporting financial data, such as financial statements, balance sheets, and reports prepared for or provided to the Internal Revenue Service or another U.S. Government agency.

 (f) Persons legally authorized to execute program documents for estates or trusts will be accepted only if such person furnishes evidence of the authority to execute such documents.